What is a Cottonoid®?

-Neuro patties are most commonly used by neurosurgeons, spine surgeons, ENT surgeons or surgery that touches neural tissue.
+Neuro patties are used by neurosurgeons, spine surgeons, ENT surgeons or surgery that touches neural tissue.
 Neuro patties or sponges come in various sizes and types, depending on the surgeon’s preference and the procedure.
 Watch neuro patties being used in procedures by visiting our YouTube Channel.